 Tobacco use has been linked to significant health problems.
 All nursing students are required to comply with college tobacco and smoking policies while on campus.
-Students are required to comply with tobacco and smoking policies in force at each off-site clinical agency. http://catalog.berea.edu/2019-2020/Catalog/Selected-Institution-Wide-Policies/Smoking-on-Campus-Policy
+Students are required to comply with tobacco and smoking policies in force at each off-site clinical agency.

-While attendance at all scheduled classroom and clinical dates is essential for the nursing student, the student must not engage in classroom or clinical activities when specific symptoms of contagious disease are present, including but not limited to: fever, vomiting, or diarrhea.
+While attendance at all scheduled classroom and clinical dates is essential for the nursing student, the student must not engage in classroom or clinical activities when specific symptoms of contagious disease are present, including but not limited to: fever, vomiting, or diarrhea and/or COVID-19 symptoms: